bedumont/dotfiles/installation.md

 **We chose GPT so we use gdisk**

-To be able to span both drive with the LUKS encryption we need to use LUKS on LVM
+To be able to span both drives with the LUKS encryption we need to use LUKS on LVM

     +----------------+-----------------------------------------------------------------------------------+
     | Boot partition | LUKS2 encrypted    | dm-crypt plain     | dm-crypt plain     | LUKS2 encrypted    |